 Most potential side effects are mild and related to your skin.
 Paying attention to how your skin reacts and understanding the ingredients you’re using can make all the difference.
 Think of it as getting to know your new pain relief partner—you want to make sure you’re a good match.

-Know the Common Skin Reactions
+Common Skin Reactions to Watch For

 When you first apply an arthritis cream, keep an eye on the area.
 According to experts, the most common skin reactions include mild redness, itching, or a bit of irritation.
 This is often just your skin adjusting to new active ingredients like menthol or camphor.